Skip to main content

 echo "stats" | nc localhost 11211

-If using a firewall or container network, confirm the Collector can reach the Memcached host and port.
+If you use a firewall or container network, confirm the Collector can reach the Memcached host and port before wiring up the receiver.

 Configuration